Connect file storage to a cloud server in another pool

 -

-Select pool This is where the file storage will be created.
+Select the pool where the file storage will be created.

 -

-Select project This is where the file storage will be created.
+Select the project where the file storage will be created.

 -